-Sargent & Lundy mailed notifications to the Maine residents via U.S. First-Class mail in accordance with Me.
+Beginning on February 15, 2023, a notification letter will be mailed to the Maine resident in accordance with Me.
 Rev. Stat.
 Tit.
-10, §1348.
-A copy of the notification is enclosed.
-Sargent & Lundy has established a dedicated call center for individuals to call with questions about the incident and is offering individuals with a Social Security number involved a complimentary one-year membership to credit monitoring and identity theft protection services through Equifax.
+10, §1348 via United States First-Class mail.
+A copy of the notification letter is enclosed.
+The Maine resident is being offered one year of access to a credit monitoring and identity theft protection solution.